Yet another fast variant of Newton's method for nonconvex optimization

 One may then wonder if it is possible to devise an adaptive second-order method using a single explictly regularized Newton step when possible and a negative curvature direction only when necessary, with a near-optimal complexity rate.
 The objective of this paper is to show that it is indeed possible (and efficient).
-To this aim, we propose a fast Newton's method that exploits negative curvature for nonconvex optimization problems and generalizes the method proposed in \cite{Misc21,DoikNest21} to the nonconvex case.
+To this aim, we propose a fast Newton's method that exploits negative curvature for nonconvex optimization problems and generalizes the method proposed in \cite{Misc21,DoikNest23} to the nonconvex case.
 The new algorithm automatically adjusts the regularization parameter (without knowledge of the Hessian's Lipschitz constant).
-It first attempts a step along a direction regularized only by the square root of the gradient only, as in the convex setting \cite{DoikNest21,Misc21}.
+The method either uses an appropriately regularized Newton step taking the smallest negative eigenvalue of the Hessian also into account or simply follows the negative curvature otherwise.
+It first attempts a step along a direction regularized by the square root of the gradient only, as in the convex setting \cite{DoikNest23,Misc21}.
 In that sense, it is inspired by the ``convex until proved guilty'' strategy advocated by \cite{CarmDuchHindSidf17}.
-If this attempt fails, the method either uses an appropriately regularized Newton step taking the smallest negative eigenvalue of the Hessian also into account or simply follows the negative curvature otherwise.
-We prove that this method requires at most $\mathcal{O}\left(| \log \epsilon|\,\epsilon^{-3/2} \right)$ iterations and evaluations of the problem data to obtain an $\epsilon$-approximate first-order critical point, which is very close to the optimal convergence rate of second-order methods for Lipschitz Hessian functions \cite{CartGoulToin18a}.
-We also introduce an algorithmic variant of the new method which is guaranteed to find a second-order critical point in at most $\mathcal{O}\left(| \log \epsilon|\,\epsilon^{-3} \right)$ iterations.
+If this attempt fails, it obtains negative curvature information of the Hessian, which is then used either for regularization or to define a step along a negative-curvature direction.
+In what follows, all these operations are carried out in a specific, iteration-dependent subspace, whose choice leads to different algoritmic variants.
+We prove that these methods require at most $\mathcal{O}\left(| \log \epsilon|\,\epsilon^{-3/2} \right)$ iterations and evaluations of the problem data to obtain an $\epsilon$-approximate first-order critical point, which is very close to the optimal convergence rate of second-order methods for Lipschitz Hessian functions \cite{CartGoulToin18a}.
+We also introduce an further algorithmic variant which is guaranteed to find a second-order critical point in at most $\mathcal{O}\left(| \log \epsilon|\,\epsilon^{-3} \right)$ iterations.